EventStore/documentation/docs/server/5.0.9/http-api/security/README.md

 # Security

-Event Store supports basic authentication for HTTP API calls, and access control lists (ACL).
+EventStoreDB supports basic authentication for HTTP API calls, and access control lists (ACL).

 ## Authentication

 ### Creating users

-Event Store supports basic HTTP authentication to internal users.
+EventStoreDB supports basic HTTP authentication to internal users.
 You create these users with the HTTP API or the admin console.
 You need to use the credentials of the default user in the request, which has the user name of `admin`, and the password of `changeit`.

 When using the HTTP API, you can send the following JSON payload to the server: